L-Theanine for Sleep: Dreams or Nightmares? | Optimal Circadian Health

 • How does L-Theanine work its sleep-inducing magic?

-• Can taking L-Theanine really help with sleep?
+• Can taking L-Theanine really help?

 • Is this a safe natural sleep aid?